misaelnieto/misaelnieto.github.io/_drafts/2021-06-21-convert-html-to-pdf-github-actions.md

 ---
-published: false
+layout: post
+title: Converting HTML to PDF with Github Actions

 ---
-## Converting HTML to PDF with Github Actions

 I just finished updating my CV, it's built with jekyll using modern-resume-theme.
 Now it´s time to render it to PDF.
 A year ago I wrote a GH Action just for that.